 Newfoundland boasts the highest beer consumption per capita.
-With this impressive statistic, you shouldn’t be surprised to know there are some great beer cities in the province.
+With this impressive statistic, you shouldn’t be surprised to know there are some great Canadian Beer Towns in the province.
 The town of Dildo has the Dildo Brewing Co & Museum about 1 hour west of St. John’s.

 On the waterfront, you can relax and sample the beers on top before exploring the museum if you are there in summer.
 The bright yellow and red building is hard to miss.

 Quidi Vidi was one of the first microbreweries to pop up in Newfoundland back in 1996.
 The St. John’s village location makes it easy to stop by and quench your thirst with an Iceberg beer, or you might want to enter the taproom to sip some ale while taking in the epic views.

 The place to have a pub crawl, sophisticated or crazy, is Toronto.
 With a dizzying array of options, you won’t go thirsty.
 Blood Brothers Brewing has a loyal fan base and gets many international visitors due to their excellent reputation for brewing the finest drops.